Managing MySQL database using PHPMyAdmin in Kubernetes

 deployment.apps/phpmyadmin-deployment created

-1. Create new file called phpmyadmin-service.yaml and paste below values:
+1. Create new file called phpmyadmin-service.yaml and paste the following values:

 apiVersion: v1